Alabat, Quezon: Alabat Island Agta Language

 In 2010, UNESCO released its 3rd world volume of Endangered Languages in the World, where 3 critically endangered languages were in the Philippines.
 One of these languages in the Alabat Island Agta language which has an estimated speaker of 30 people in the year 2000.
-The language was classified as Critically Endangered, meaning the youngest speakers are grandparents and older, and they speak the language partially and infrequently and hardly pass the language to their children and grandchildren anymore.
+The language was classified as "critically endangered".
 If the remaining 30 people do not pass their native language to the next generation of Alabat Agta people, their indigenous language will be extinct within a period of 1 to 2 decades.

 The Alabat Agta people live only on the island of Alabat in Quezon province.
 They are one of the original Negrito settlers in the entire Philippines.
 They belong to the Aeta people classification, but have distinct language and belief systems unique to their own culture and heritage.

+The Inagta Alabat language has similarities with other Philippine languages over which it has 16 consonants and four vowels.
+It also has adverbial particles which add different meanings to a given clause similar to other Philippine languages.
+Here are some of the sample words and phrases from the language: